 - Read more and read slowly.
 Reading more and reading slowly will help avoid scrolling and skimming and engage you more with the content at hand.
 You’ll need a steady focus for prolonged reading sessions.
 It’s an excellent exercise for your mental focus.

 - Do concentration exercises.
 Find a book or use an app for this one.
-And if you want to do a concentration exercise right away, try the focus and concentration exercise matrix:
+Or if you want to it right away, see the video below!

 I Can’t Concentrate Because I’m Not Motivated